m-ke/3dio-website/src/docs/api/1/aframe-components.md

 ## io3d-furniture

-The `io3d-furniture` component allows to display a piece of furniture in A-Frame.
+The `io3d-furniture` component displays a piece of furniture in A-Frame.
 You specify the desired piece of furniture by furniture ID.

 ```html